gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 had become fashionable since my last venture into the city.
 Or perhaps he was just a sixteen year old answering pointless, interminable questions.
 "Wasn't anybody's fault.
 We were three-on-three, luck of the draw.
 Tessor and some idiot from Armaq doubled on him.
-He tried to roll out between them, and..."
+He tried to roll out between them, and…" Another shrug.
-Another shrug.

 "How long ago was this?"
 I asked, though the collar had already told me.